GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-migration/index.md

 Previously, the list of web accessible resources applied to all websites and extensions, which created opportunities for fingerprinting or unintentional resource access.
 The updated API lets extensions more tightly control what other sites or extensions can access extension resources.
-You must specify a value for `matches` in order for the manifest to be valid.
+See the [web accessible resources](/docs/extensions/mv3/manifest/web_accessible_resources/) documentation for usage information.

 ## Code execution  {: #code-execution }